 Easy to use and universally comfortable, the Kijaro swept up the Best Buy award and narrowly missed the Editors' Choice Award as well.

-The two chairs that received a higher comfort score than the Kijaro were the Eureka Curvy High-Back and the ALPS Mountaineering King Kong.
-Our testers were divided about these candidates.
-Those who preferred more support thought that the Kijaro was more comfortable.
-Those who wanted "slouchier," more cushioned models preferred the other chairs.
+Comfort is a bit subjective, and what you're looking for out of a chair might be different than the next person.
+Our testers were divided about the comfort of the slouchy traditional models like the ALPS King Kong and REI Camp X vs. the more firm, supportive models like the Kijaro and GCI Freestyle Rocker.
 The Kijaro is positioned in an upright but relaxed position that is perfect for closing your eyes and napping or relaxing and reading a book.
 Testers really appreciated the extra support this chair provided.
 The taut fabric of the Kijaro, coupled with its spacious and supportive armrests provide comfortable seating all day.

 The Kijaro's cup holders can fit a 12 oz soda can.
 Here a tester relaxes at camp after a day of rock climbing.

-The Kijaro Dual Lock Folding Chair was one of the most portable traditional style chairs that we tested.
+The Kijaro Dual Lock Folding Chair is one of the most portable traditional style chairs that we tested.
 What makes it so easy to travel with is its lightweight design and built-in carrying strap.
-The carrying strap was unique to this model, and we loved it!
+The carrying strap is unique to this model, and we love it!
 This design eliminates the step of having to pack the chair in its storage bag for travel.
 Since these chairs are designed for use in a temporary location, increased portability makes them more user-friendly.
-With this strap, the Kijaro was solidified as the most convenient traditional chair and the most comfortable model to pack around.
+With this strap, the Kijaro a very convenient chair and surprisingly comfortable to pack around.

-Our Best Buy winner was out-performed in this metric by some of the more portable models, like the ALPS Mountaineering Rendezvous and Big Agnes Helinox Chair One.
+Our Best Buy winner is out-performed in this metric by some of the lighter, more packable models, like the Helinox Beach Chair and ALPS Rendezvous.
 The Rendezvous costs $45 and also has an upright chair orientation and taut fabric in the back and seat.
 Additionally, this model only weighs seven pounds and is just under two feet long when collapsed.
 The biggest practical difference between the Rendezvous and the Kijaro is the seat height: the seat of the Kijaro is 19 inches from the ground, and the Rendezvous is three inches.
 If you like firm chairs and want one that is packable, consider the Rendezvous.
-If not, we preferred the seat height and overall comfort of the Kijaro.
+If not, we prefer the seat height and overall comfort of the Kijaro.

 The built-in carrying strap eliminated the need to use the chair's storage sack and made disassembly incredibly simple.

 The seat of the Kijaro is constructed with 600 x 300D ripstop polyester and has a weight capacity of 300 lbs.
-This is reassuring because the taut construction of the seat made some folks question if the fabric was more stressed than in some of the slouchier models.
+This is reassuring because the taut construction of the seat makes some of our testers question if the fabric was more stressed than in some of the slouchier models.
 Regardless, there was no noted wear or tear to the materials at the end of the testing process.
-If it is of concern to you, the yellow material did have an affinity for picking up stains.
+If it is of concern to you, the yellow material does have an affinity for picking up stains.

 Ease of Set-Up